Dr. Stephanie M. Curenton Launches Center on the Ecology of Early Education (CEED)

-This Fall, BU Wheelock launched the Center for the Ecology of Early Education (CEED).
+This Fall, BU Wheelock launched the Center on the Ecology of Early Education (CEED).
 Led by Dr. Stephanie M. Curenton, CEED’s vision is to plant the seeds of racial justice and equity for children in Boston and beyond.
-To achieve this, CEED will conduct applied equity-focused research to inspire policy leaders and practitioners to cultivate opportunities that optimize Black children’s wellbeing and ability to thrive.
+To achieve this, CEED will conduct applied equity-focused research to inspire policy leaders and practitioners to cultivate opportunities that optimize Black children’s well-being and ability to thrive.

 CEED’s vision is the culmination of the legacies of both Lucy Wheelock and Martin Luther King, Jr. Wheelock, the founder of historic Wheelock College, believed that how we educate our youngest children determines the future we are able to create for the world.
 King, a member of the Boston University Class of 1955, believed that education is a pillar of social justice, indispensable to securing the full blessings of liberty for all children.